k8-g/ACNH_API/README.md

 - flask_bcrypt
     - bcrypt==4.1.3
 	- Flask-Bcrypt==1.0.1
-        - A library for hashing passwords.
+        - A library that provides a way to hash passwords using the bcrypt algorithm.
 It’s used to enhance security by storing hashed passwords instead of plaintext.
+		- Hashed password can be stored in your database.
+Hashing passwords ensures that even if your database is compromised, the plain-text passwords are not exposed.

 - psycopg2-binary
     - psycopg2-binary==2.9.9
-        - A PostgreSQL adapter for Python.
-It’s used to connect and interact with PostgreSQL databases.
+		- A popular PostgreSQL adapter for the Python programming language.
+It allows Python applications to connect to and interact with PostgreSQL databases.
+		- This connection lets you run SQL queries, fetch data, and manipulate the database from your Python code.

 - flask_sqlalchemy
     - Flask-SQLAlchemy==3.1.1
     - SQLAlchemy==2.0.31
         - An extension that simplifies the use of SQLAlchemy, the Python SQL toolkit, with Flask.
 It provides ORM (Object Relational Mapping) support for working with databases.
+		- Allows defining database models as Python classes and interacting with the database using Python objects.

 - flask_marshmallow
     - flask-marshmallow==1.2.1
         - Integrates the Flask web framework with the Marshmallow object serialization/deserialization library.
 This is used for data validation and formatting.
+		- It helps convert complex data types, such as objects, into native Python data types (serialization) and vice versa (deserialization).
+		- This is particularly useful for converting database objects to JSON and transforming JSON data into Python objects.

 - marshmallow_sqlalchemy
     - marshmallow-sqlalchemy==1.0.0
         - An integration library that connects Marshmallow with SQLAlchemy.
 It helps in serializing and deserializing SQLAlchemy models.
+		- It helps convert SQLAlchemy models to and from Python data structures easily.
+		- This makes it simple to transform database objects into JSON and vice versa.

 - flask_jwt_extended
     - Flask-JWT-Extended==4.6.0
         - An extension for Flask that adds support for creating JSON Web Tokens (JWT).
 JWT is used for securely transmitting information between parties as a JSON object.
+		- It allows for secure user authentication by generating, verifying, and managing JWT tokens.
+		- This extension makes it easy to add user authentication and authorization to your Flask applications.

 - python-dotenv
     - python-dotenv==1.0.1
-        - A library that loads environment variables from a .env file into the environment.
-This helps manage configuration.
+        - a Python library that loads environment variables from a .env file into the environment.
+		- This allows you to manage configuration settings separately from your code, making it easier to handle different environments (development, testing, production).

 **General Flask Libraries**